telerik/xaml-docs/installation-and-deployment/deploying-telerik-ui/protecting-telerik-assembly.md

 ## Building Telerik Documents Assemblies from Source Code

-The instructions in the previous section explain how to rebuild the Telerik.Windows.Controls assemblies and the assemblies depending on it.
-The Telerik UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} suite contains libraries for processing documents which do not depend on Telerik.Windows.Controls.dll.
-If you are building the assemblies needed for one of the components depending on Telerik.Windows.Documents.Core you need to execute the following steps as well.
+The instructions in the previous section explain how to build the Telerik.Windows.Controls assembly and the assemblies depending on it.
+The UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} suite contains libraries for processing documents which do not depend on Telerik.Windows.Controls.dll.

+If you are building the assemblies needed for one of the components depending on Telerik.Windows.Documents.Core, such as the [Telerik Document Processing by Progress libraries](http://docs.telerik.com/devtools/document-processing/introduction), you need to execute the following steps as well.

->importantThe following instructions are valid for Telerik UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} version __Q2 2014 or later__.
+>importantThe following instructions are valid for Telerik UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} version __Q2 2014__ or later.

-1. Open C:\TelerikSilverlightWPFSource\Documents\Core\Core\Licensing\AssemblyProtection.cs in a text editor (notepad, Visual Studio, etc.).
+1. Open C:\TelerikSilverlightWPFSource\Documents\Licensing\AssemblyProtection.cs in a text editor (notepad, Visual Studio, etc.).

+	>In versions of the suite prior R2 2016, the path is C:\TelerikSilverlightWPFSource\Documents\Core\Core\Licensing\AssemblyProtection.cs.

 2. Uncomment the following line: